shanky1409/calculator-behaviour/multiplication.md

   And I type in "fraction number"
   And I press "equals"

-  Then I see the poduct of the numbers in fraction as the result
+  Then I see the product of the numbers in fraction as the result

 ## Scenario: Multiplication of two decimal number